Multi-line comments can be added here. This comment will be propagated

 }

-will be RecordWithConst::CONST_VALUE
+will be RecordWithConst::CONST_VALUE in C++, RecordWithConst.CONST_VALUE in Java,

-in C#, and RecordWithConstConstValue
+RecordWithConst.CONST_VALUE in Python, RecordWithConst.ConstValue in C#, and RecordWithConstConstValue in Objective-C.

 Comments¶